cpraveen/numa/splines.md

 s''(x_0) = s''(x_N) = 0
 $$

 are used.
 This leads to a tridiagonal system of equations.
 The cubic spline approximations converge slowly near the end-points.
 The natural cubic spline also has an optimality property, for proof, see the problems collection.

-[^1]: See [@cheneykincaid], Chapter 6